How to Update WordPress Automatically and Manually: A Complete Guide

 To keep your WordPress site running smoothly in the long term, follow these essential maintenance practices:

-2. Run Security Scans: Use plugins like Wordfence or Sucuri to run routine security scans and ensure there are no vulnerabilities.
+• Run Security Scans: Utilize plugins like Wordfence to perform routine security scans and identify any potential vulnerabilities.

-3. Optimize Database and Performance: Clean up your database and optimize performance using plugins like WP-Optimize or WP Rocket.
+• Optimize Database and Performance: Clean up your database and optimize performance using plugins like FastPixel.

-4. Regular Backups: Schedule backups at least weekly and before any major updates to safeguard your data.
+• Regular Backups: Schedule backups at least once a week and before any significant updates to safeguard your data.

-By following these best practices, you’ll ensure your WordPress site stays secure, performs optimally, and remains a positive experience for your users.
+By following these best practices, you’ll ensure that your WordPress site remains secure, performs optimally, and provides a positive user experience.

 Conclusion